-With all the team building games out there–in books, on blogs, facilitated by consultants, shared in social media–how is one to know what experience is right for their group?
+With all the team-building games out there–in books, on blogs, facilitated by consultants, and shared in social media–how is one to know what experience is right for their group?

-The truth is, too many variables exist for there to be any “right answers.”
+The truth is that too many variables exist for there to be any “right answers.”
 But, hopefully, we can help you ask the right questions so you’re better able to hone in on a handful of good candidates that will meet your needs.

 Try breaking down the goals into these three broad strokes: